Everything you need to know about the adrenal glands

 What are the adrenal glands and what do they do?

-What hormones are produced in the adrenal glands?
+What hormones do the adrenal glands make?

 Hormones produced in the adrenal cortex: